-If your violin does not make any sound, it is likely that your bow is new or your bow has just been re-haired.
+If your violin does not make any sound, your bow is likely new or your bow has just been re-haired.
 A bow needs rosin to grip the strings and make a sound.
 Take your new rosin and break it in with 400 grit sandpaper.
 Gather the dust with the bow hair.
 Then apply rosin slowly and thoroughly.
 Your violin will make a great sound twenty minutes later.

 Opening your first violin is something important, that you will remember.
 To make your bow work, rosin is essential.
 Even if applying rosin is not difficult, many details are important to use your violin and bow correctly and will help you save some time in that lifelong journey.

 If you have just bought a new violin by yourself, or been offered one, then you need to make it work without the help of a professional.
 If you don’t have any friend or teacher to help you, it is sometimes difficult for ethical reasons to bring your new violin to your local luthier who might grin at the idea of working on a new violin he or she has not sold.

 So if you are on your own, the first thing you have to do is slowly put your instrument in tune.
 Wind up the strings slowly not to damage them.
 Do not over-tune your violin not to over-stretch the strings.
 Check our article on how to tune a string instrument here.
 If you begin, use a simple electronic tuner to help you in the process.

 But the violin is a dead instrument without its counterpart: its bow.
 If your violin doesn’t make any sound it is likely the bow’s fault: your new bow is not gripping the strings.

 Tighten your new bow